mikl-shortcuts/Nuvole-AI-Configuration/README.md

   - Translate only what you know and are 100% sure of.
 The original version of the element is shown in `original.value`.
 3. Once you have translated and corrected all the translations of the elements, make a contribute by opening a pull request.

+> [!NOTE]
+> Please leave JSON in the same beautiful format.
+So that it would be convenient for other translators to work.

 ### Examples:

 #### 1. Bad translation (fixing):